cisagov/pca-report-library/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/bjb28/pca-report-library/develop/badge.svg)](https://snyk.io/test/github/bjb28/pca-report-library)

 This package is used for generating PCA reports with LaTeX and supporting scripts.
-The fallowing are available commands after from inside the docker:
+The following are available commands after from inside the docker:

 `pca-report-generator` - Builds PCA LaTeX report and complies the PDF